RECAPEM

 • A conservative approach such as observation has been shown to be equivalent to aspiration or chest tube drainage in patients with large PSP *.

-• Observation should only be considered as an option in otherwise healthy patients who have mild symptoms, no hemodynamic compromise, no oxygen requirement and who can ambulate comfortably.
+• Observation should only be considered as an option in otherwise healthy patients who have mild symptoms, no hemodynamic compromise, no oxygen requirement, and who can ambulate comfortably.

 Recurrent PSP